12 Jul Ten Guiding Principles of Parenting For Myself

 Always answer their “Whys” with thought and sincerity.
 If we are unsure let them know so and suggest that we will seek out the answer to their queries.

 Develop a love of books.
-Visit the library every Saturday morning and let them choose what books to borrow.
+Visit the library frequently and let them choose what books to borrow.
 Encourage reading for a breadth of topics.

 7) Develop a habit of embracing problems and more importantly to solve problems.